MclPio/mclpio.github.io/_posts/2025-06-12-building-an-invite-solution-in-rails-8.md

 ---

 # Introduction
-I'm launching *Artifacts,* an LLM chat application designed to accelerate creative work through pre-defined prompts called *Stencils.* But what I do not want to deal with is uncontrollable user sign ups, so I thought the solution to implement would be an invitation system.
+I'm soon deploying *Artifacts,* an LLM chat application designed to accelerate creative work through pre-defined prompts called *Stencils.* But what I do not want to deal with is uncontrollable user sign ups, so I thought the solution to implement would be an invitation system.

 ## Problem
 Allowing open registrations for *Artifacts* would lead to a flood of database writes, likely overwhelming a small virtual server, especially with limited RAM.
 Beyond infrastructure, I'd face the complex task of batching chat interactions and persisting them efficiently; a significant development overhead I prefer to sidestep.
 My core goal is to provide flexible LLM access, and an invitation system offers a clean solution to these scaling and complexity concerns.